 A long-standing fixture of the Berkshires' thriving cultural scene, Shakespeare & Company offers the best of classical theater each summer.
 The Rose Footprint Theatre, one of four venues on campus, was built to resemble the eponymous theater where Shakespeare's plays were first performed in London.
 Featuring a simple stage, a large tent, and lawn chairs (provided), as well as picnic areas, this theater is a family favorite.
-This season, Shakespeare & Company will premiere a new adaptation of Servant of Two Masters by Carlo Goldoni, in addition to Shakespearean classics.
+This season, Shakespeare & Company will premiere a modern rendition of The Taming of the Shrew, in addition to Shakespearean classics.

 Insider Tip: Lenox comes alive in the summer, with incredible restaurants and storied streets to stroll as you meander through local craft shops.
 Be sure to stop by the Alta Restaurant & Wine Bar for the area's best wine selection and the Chocolate Springs Café for its hand-made European confections.

 Perhaps the only place in the world where you can see as many Broadway stars as you can in New York, The MUNY is the country's oldest and largest outdoor theater, opened in 1917.
 With a robust seven-production performance calendar and each show lasting only a week, The MUNY operates a truly remarkable annual summer season, in a venue that holds 11,000 people—more than five times the average Broadway theater.
-This season will feature the first original U.S. production of Billy Elliot, as well as Disney’s Tarzan, and The Addams Family.
-Also slated is The Gershwins' Porgy and Bess, Seussical, Grease, and Hello, Dolly!
+This season will feature The Wizard of Oz, 42nd Street, and one of the first regional productions of Mamma Mia!

 Insider Tip: Parking at The MUNY fills up quickly each night, so be sure to arrive early.
 Enjoy a pre-show picnic inside Forest Park.